Generic Name: methacholine chloride

 The following is a suggested schedule for the administration of Provocholine.
 Cumulative units are calculated by multiplying the number of breaths by the concentration administered.

-Total cumulative units are the sum of cumulative units for each concentration administered.
+Total cumulative units is the sum of cumulative units for each concentration administered.

 |Serial Concentration||Number of Breaths||Cumulative Units per Concentration||Total Cumulative Units|